Thursday, October 10, 2024

 Little, Big and Far (2024) - Cohen Little Big and Far The launching of the James Webb space telescope in 2021 changed the way we look at space.
 High up in space, it is able to detect the wavelength of many distant planets, stars and galaxies that the Hubble space telescope couldn't.
 The clear and astonishing images of the planets in the solar system are flooding in for the first time.

-There was another awesome celestial development- the European Space Agency (ESA)'s Rosetta Mission put a lander probe on Comet 67P/Churyumov-Gerasimenko, named after its two scientists who first detected it.
-It recorded a 24 minute video footage from the surface of the comet, later compiled as a grainy black and white two seconds gif which became the internet sensation.
+There was another awesome celestial development: the European Space Agency (ESA)'s Rosetta Mission put a lander probe on Comet 67P/Churyumov-Gerasimenko, named after its two scientists who first detected it.
+It recorded a 24 minute video footage from the surface of the comet, and was later compiled as a grainy black and white two seconds gif, which became the internet sensation.
 In it, we see the great jagged mountain cliffs with specks of space dust flying about like snow with the vastness of space in the background.
 These jaw dropping, fairly recent developments in space explorations and discoveries and the implications of finding the origins of our known universe were never properly contemplated in current culture, until now, with Jem Cohen's Little, Big and Far.

 The film starts with an Austrian astronomer named Karl.
 He chronicles how he got into the field and discusses his love for jazz- the soundtrack for space.
 It is something to see the ESA probe Philae's footage of comet's surface gif on loop with Coltrane's Manifestation (from the album Cosmic Music) blasting in the background on the big screen.
 Karl has studied stars all his adult life, but at 70, he is at a crossroad: His consultant gig at the university is uncertain and his physicist wife is in Arizona, utterly devoted to her work and he feels they are growing apart.